-Event rates are presented as the number of subjects with event per 100 patient years of follow-up.
+Event rates are presented as the number of subjects with event per 100 patient years of followup.

+p-values for single components are nominal.
 Cardiovascular death, here presented as a component of the primary endpoint, was also tested under formal Type 1 error control as a secondary endpoint.

-Dapagliflozin was superior to placebo in reducing the total number of heart failure events (defined as first and recurrent hospitalisation for heart failure or urgent heart failure visits) and cardiovascular death; there were 815 events in the dapagliflozin group versus 1057 events in the placebo group (Rate Ratio 0.77 [95% CI 0.67, 0.89]; p=0.0003).
+Dapagliflozin was superior to placebo in reducing the total number of heart failure events (first and recurrent hospitalisation for heart failure or urgent heart failure visits) and cardiovascular death; there were 815 events in the dapagliflozin group versus 1057 events in the placebo group (Rate Ratio 0.77 [95% CI 0.67, 0.89]; p=0.0003).

-The treatment benefit of dapagliflozin over placebo on the primary endpoint was observed across subgroups of patients with LVEF \leq 49%, 50-59%, and \geq 60%.
+The treatment benefit of dapagliflozin over placebo on the primary endpoint was observed across subgroups of patients with LVEF $\leq$ 49%, 50-59%, and $\geq$ 60%.
 Effects were also consistent across other key subgroups categorised by e.g. age, gender, NYHA class, NT-proBNP level, subacute status, and type 2 diabetes mellitus status.